senatem/OtsimoPokedex/README.md

 # OtsimoPokedex
-Otsimo part-time job application task
+Otsimo part-time job application task.
 Details on usage is included in the comments.